How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Background and Related Work

 {\bf Economic.} Research on the economic consequences of AI data highlights the uneven distribution of the burdens and the benefits across regions and actors.
-Studies show that AI development reproduces structural inequalities between the Minority World and the Majority World~\citep{mohamed2020decolonial, trabelsi2024impact}.
+Studies show that AI development reproduces structural inequalities between the Global South and the Global North~\citep{mohamed2020decolonial, trabelsi2024impact}.
 The extreme market concentration reinforces this inequality: a small group of dominant platforms holds disproportionate control over behavioural and operational data, creating data monopolies and high barriers to entry for smaller actors~\citep{zuboff2023age, schweitzer2019competition}.
 By analysing the economic data value chain, \citet{jia2025a} argue that monetary value systematically accrues to aggregators and model developers, i.e., the dominant platforms, while data generators are largely excluded.

 {\bf Social.} Parallel research examines the social costs borne by data workers who produce, clean, and label data.
 Studies of annotation centres show that labour is governed through continuous measurement of speed, volume, and accuracy with strict productivity expectations and constant pressure to meet daily targets~\citep{chandhiramowuli2024making}.
 Interviews with annotators in India and Madagascar further document the pervasive surveillance and escalating productivity demands~\citep{le2023problem,wang2022whose}.
 Research on micro-task platforms reports similar patterns, including long and irregular working hours, unpaid work, and significant income volatility~\citep{hornuf2022hourly,tubaro2022hidden}.
 Beyond these conditions, the mental health impacts of data work are increasingly recognised.
 Studies of content moderation report high levels of stress, secondary trauma, and PTSD-like symptoms among workers exposed to disturbing material~\citep{spence2023psychological, spence2025content, steiger2021psychological}.
 While much of this research has focused on social-media moderation, the documented harms also extend to content moderation within AI data pipelines.